island-is/island.is/libs/api/domains/license-service/README.md

 - **Firearm License**

-  - The license mustn't be expired
+  - The license must not be expired

 - **Adr License**

-  - The license mustn't be expired
+  - The license must not be expired